ni/measurement-plugin-python/docs/README.md

         poetry new <name_of_the_project>
         ```

-    3. Add the `ni_measurement_service-x.x.x` framework package as a dependency.
+    3. Add the `ni-measurement-service` framework package as a dependency using [poetry add command](https://python-poetry.org/docs/cli/#add).

         ``` cmd
         cd <name_of_the_project>
-        poetry add <path_of_ni_measurement_service-x.x.x.tar.gz>
+        poetry add ni-measurement-service
         ```

     4. Virtual environment will be auto-created by poetry.

     5. Create measurement modules as described in ["Developing a minimal python measurement"](#developing-a-minimal-python-measurement)
-        - Any additional dependencies required by measurement can be added using add command.
+        - Any additional dependencies required by measurement can be added using [add command](https://python-poetry.org/docs/cli/#add).

             ``` cmd
             poetry add <dependency_package_name>